Complain to the Housing Ombudsman about repairs in social housing

 The Ombudsman does not have to investigate every complaint made to them.

-If you have a complaint about other council services, you should complain to the Local Government and Social Care Ombudsman.
+If you have a complaint about other council services, complain to the Local Government and Social Care Ombudsman.

 How to complain to the Housing Ombudsman